evelyna0008/about-me/README.md

 HSTAT
 ***
 ##Bio
-My name is evelyn, and I am in the soccer and track team, I am also Junior representative at HSTAT.
+My name is Evelyn, and I am in the _soccer_ and _track_ team, I am also *Junior Representative* at HSTAT.
 I have a dog and i live with my mom and sister
-*Schedule*
+##Schedule
 1. Software Engineering
 2. Advanced Algebra/ Trigonometry
 3. Lunch